WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 While this circuit looks a lot like a two resistor voltage divider, it's got a huge advantage over a divider; as long as the current is limited, no matter what amount of voltage is applied (within the diode's tolerance), the `V`<sub>`out`</sub> reference will always be the same.

-And while the limited amount of current prevents this from being a useful voltage regulator, it does serve as a reliable voltage reference, [necessary for ADC conversions/comparators, and voltage regulators]
+And while the limited amount of current prevents this from being a useful voltage regulator, it does serve as a reliable voltage reference, which is used in ADC conversions, voltage regulator circuits, and more.

 # [Next - Light-Related Diodes](../Light_Related_Diodes)